Helmi/profit-docker-legacy/README.md

+# OUTDATED

+This project is outdated.
+Head to https://github.com/Helmi/profit-docker for a more up-to-date solution.

 #### profit-docker

-# Docker Setup for Profit Trailer and PT-Feeder
+## Docker Setup for Profit Trailer and PT-Feeder

 This is a combined setup for the Crypto currency bot Profit-Trailer and its Addon PT-Feeder.